heitorfe/heitorfe/README.md

 ### Fidelity Program - Ecommerce Clustering
-*  **Business Problem**: SOON
-*  **Solution**: SOON
-*  **Conclusion**: SOON
-*  **Git Repository**: https://github.com/heitorfe/insiders_clustering

-### Client Churn Prediction - TopBank Company
 *  **Business Problem**: Marketing team wants to run a clustering program, but they know nothing about data science.
 The most valuable customers will be called Insiders.
 *  **Solution**: Building a Machine Learning model to do clustering and creating data visualization using Metabase to report clusters metrics.
 *  **Conclusion**: Insiders are few but great customers.
 They have a good participation of the company revenue.
 Now, marketing can make custom actions to each cluster and work on their retention.
+12 customers  corresponding to 14% of the business revenue.
+*  **Git Repository**: https://github.com/heitorfe/insiders_clustering

+### Client Churn Prediction - TopBank Company
+*  **Business Problem**:
+*  **Solution**: SOON
+*  **Conclusion**: SOON
 *  **Git Repository**: https://github.com/heitorfe/client_churn_prediction

 ## Data Science Portifolio